 People who exercise regularly will tell you they feel better.
-Some will say it’s because chemicals called neurotransmitters, which are produced in the brain, are stimulated during exercise.
-Since it’s believed that neurotransmitters mediate people’s moods and emotions, they can make you feel better and less stressed.
+Some will say it's because chemicals called neurotransmitters, produced in the brain, are stimulated during exercise.
+Since it's believed that neurotransmitters mediate our moods and emotions, they can make us feel better and less stressed.

 While there's no scientific evidence to conclusively support the neurotransmitter theory, there is plenty to show that exercise provides stress-relieving benefits.

-- Exercise can help you feel less anxious—Exercise is being prescribed in clinical settings to help treat nervous tension.
+- 1. Exercise can help you feel less anxious.
+Exercise is being prescribed in clinical settings to help treat nervous tension.
 Following a session of exercise, clinicians have measured a decrease in electrical activity of tensed muscles.
-People are often less jittery and hyperactive after an exercise session.
+People have been less jittery and hyperactive after an exercise session.

-- Exercise can relax you—One exercise session generates 90 to 120 minutes of relaxation response.
+- Exercise can relax you.
+One exercise session generates 90 to 120 minutes of relaxation response.
 Some people call this post-exercise euphoria or endorphin response.
-Many neurotransmitters, not just endorphins, are involved.
-The important thing, though, is not what they’re called, but what they do: They improve your mood and leave you relaxed.
+We now know that many neurotransmitters, not just endorphins, are involved.
+The important thing though is not what they're called, but what they do: They improve your mood and leave you relaxed.

 Now that you know exercise can make a big difference in controlling stress, make some time for regular physical activity.
 We'll help you get started by listing three activities you can choose from:

-- Aerobic activity—All it takes is 20 minutes, six to seven days a week.
-Twenty minutes won’t carve a big chunk out of your day, but it will significantly improve your ability to control stress.
+- Aerobic activity All it takes is 20 minutes' worth, six to seven days a week.
+Twenty minutes won't carve a big chunk out of your day, but it will improve your ability to control stress significantly.

-- Yoga—In yoga or yoga-type activities, your mind relaxes progressively as your body increases its amount of muscular work.
-Studies have shown that when large muscle groups repeatedly contract and relax, the brain receives a signal to release specific neurotransmitters, which in turn make you feel relaxed and more alert.
+- Yoga In yoga or yoga-type activities, your mind relaxes progressively as your body increases its amount of muscular work.
+Recent studies have shown that when large muscle groups repeatedly contract and relax, the brain receives a signal to release specific neurotransmitters, which in turn make you feel relaxed and more alert.